The Diagnose module provides some debugging tools to help users debug and locate errors and issues in usage.

 - Alarms: View current and historical alarms for the system.

-- WebSocket Client: Use the WebSocket client on the page for quick connection, publish subscription debugging.
+- WebSocket Client: Use the WebSocket client on the page for quick connection, and publish subscription debugging.

 - Topic Monitoring: Monitor and view message incoming, outgoing and dropped data based on topics.